 The third northern jockey in 105 years to win the championship.
 Rode 1,102 races during the 2010 season with 191 winners and 1,133 races in 2011 with 165 winners, with trainer Richard Fahey providing him with most of his ammunition.
 He was also crowned Champion Apprentice in 2002.

 2014 started brilliantly for him when he partnered Taghrooda to a runaway victory in the Investec Oaks, claiming his first Classic victory.
-Next he took the Coral-Eclipse on board Mukhadram, making up for his unlucky third place in the race a year ago, and the QIPCO King George on Taghrooda marking a breakthrough season for him in terms of Group 1 victories.
-He lost out on Taghrooda in the Darley Yorkshire Oaks, however, finishing second to Tapestry.
+Next he took the Coral-Eclipse on board Mukhadram, making up for his unlucky third place in the race a year ago, and the QIPCO King George VI and Queen Elizabeth Stakes on Taghrooda marking a breakthrough season for him in terms of Group 1 victories.

 QIPCO British Champions Series Victories